shanabuhaisa/Titanic/README.md

-# 🚢 Titanic Walkthrough
+# Titanic Walkthrough 🚢

-This project is a full walkthrough of the **Titanic** CTF box on TryHackMe.
+This project is a full walkthrough of the **Titanic** CTF box.
 It demonstrates techniques in enumeration, steganography, password cracking, and privilege escalation—perfect for beginners exploring real-world pentesting steps.
+Let’s get started and learn how to successfully break it down.

 ## 🌐 Live Walkthrough Page

 🔗 [View the Webpage](https://shanabuhaisa.github.io/Titanic/)

-> Hosted using GitHub Pages.

 ## 🧰 Tools & Techniques Covered